Cornices/cornice.ext.swagger/docs/source/tutorial.rst

 Custom Swagger UI <script> bootstrap
 ====================================

-By default standard Swagger UI config is used, but you can customize the generated script tag by providing your own callable path in config.
+By default standard Swagger UI (https://swagger.io/swagger-ui/) config is used, but you can customize the generated script tag by providing your own callable path in config.

 The default one is:

-`cornice_swagger.swagger_ui_script_generator = cornice_swagger.views:swagger_ui_script_template`
+``cornice_swagger.swagger_ui_script_generator = cornice_swagger.views:swagger_ui_script_template``

-It points to following callable that accepts request object:
+It points to the following callable that accepts a request object:

 .. literalinclude:: ../../cornice_swagger/views.py
     :pyobject: swagger_ui_script_template